-Complete guide to become a Scuba Diving Instructor
+Complete guide to becoming a scuba diving instructor

-A step-by-step guide that will teach you everything you need to know about becoming a certified dive instructor.
+A step-by-step guide that teaches you everything you need to know about becoming a certified dive instructor in 2025.
 Learn how you can get paid to scuba dive.

 Have you completed your first few dives and now you’re wondering how to turn scuba diving into a job?
 Below is a guide for new and experienced divers ready to transition into being a dive professional.